Mesa, AZ 85213

 As American courtrooms have become more and more clogged with civil lawsuits, Alternative Dispute Resolution (ADR) has become increasingly more attractive.
 ADR is not the best option for every case, but its advantages to litigation have made it far more popular over the past several years.

 Alternative Dispute Resolution can be one of several different forms.
 The two most widely used forms of ADR in America are mediation and arbitration.
-Each form has its own set of advantages and weaknesses, but each offers some shared benefits over litigation.
+Each form has its own set of advantages and weaknesses, but each offers some shared benefits over litigation, here are the best lawyers that can assist in litigation as it has a special treatment.
 ADR, whether in the form of mediation or arbitration, is much quicker and generally less expensive than litigation, which can take years to come to a final resolution.
 ADR allows the parties to have more control over the process than they can in litigation.
 ADR also is governed by rules ensuring confidentiality.

 Mediation is a collaborative, cooperative effort in which both parties attempt to come to a mutually acceptable solution with the aid of a third party, a mediator.
 In some cases, the two parties and the mediator are in the same room and attempt to hash out a compromise.
 In other cases, the mediator goes back and forth between two rooms where the separate parties do not communicate directly.
 The mediator attempts to facilitate acceptable compromises until a solution is reached.